remagart/Shouhu_Android_app/README.md

 ## Target

-- Inplement the MVP project about Android app to practice.
+- Implement the MVP project about the Android app to practice.
 - Purpose:
-  - Design the app to record healthy circumstances and notice users to care about this.
+  - Design the app to record healthy circumstances and notice users care about this.
 - Target Audience
-  - The person who want to be change
+  - The person who wants to be change
-  - The person who want to manage the life
+  - The person who wants to manage the life
-  - The person who want to write the note
+  - The person who wants to write the note

 ## Language & Tool